rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 This is just a small sample of the available aliases.
 The ones related to changing directories are super useful.
 You need to spend some time building the muscle memory to use them.

 - The `_=`sudo ` - is another good one since you use sudo anytime that you need elevated privileges.
+- The `chmod -c` - like verbose but report only when a change is made.
 - The `cp=`cp -iv` - adds an interactive prompt if you are copying and the target already exists.
-- The `df=`df -h --exclude=squashfs' - runs the Disk File usage command, the `-h` puts the ouput into "human readable' format and the `--exclude=squashfs'` hides squash files.
+- The `df=`df -h --exclude=squashfs' - runs the Disk File usage command, the `-h` puts the output into "human readable' format and the `--exclude=squashfs'` hides squash files.

 As you can see, you have some homework to do if you want to be outstanding at the terminal.